Atlas7/bokeh-app-uk-road-accidents-viz/README.md

 <a id="remote-docker-deploy"></a>
-## Remote Docker Deployment and Test
+## Remote Docker App Deployment and Test

 The [Container Registry & Runtime (Docker Deploys)](https://devcenter.heroku.com/articles/container-registry-and-runtime#pushing-an-image-s) for documentation and [this Bokeh Server Config Doc](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html) are very handy for this deployment process.